miklevin/MikeLev.in/_includes/cat_git.md

 <ol>
+<li><a href="/blog/rappelling-down-the-rabbit-hole-x-marks-the-spot/">Rappelling Down the Rabbit Hole, X-Marks The Spot</a> (Wed May 03, 2023)
+<br/>Mike Levin, SEO in NYC, shares his experience of rappelling down the rabbit hole of GPT and other AI-related technologies.
+He explains the power of using one text editor for life and the advantages of using open source tools like NeoVim and Emacs.
+He also shares his insights into the dangers of AI and encourages readers to develop empathy for these technologies.</li>
 <li><a href="/blog/git-rebase-i-root-vs-git-init-anew/">`git rebase -i --root` vs. `git init` anew</a> (Tue May 02, 2023)
 <br/>I attempted to learn how to use the `git rebase` command to clean up my git history and speed up my repository.
 I discovered on big repos with lots of issues, it's easier to just `git init` and do the old swaparoo with a new repo.
 Also explore philosophical questions about existence and the relative importance of things, and relationship to retiring an old git repo and starting anew.</li>
 <li><a href="/blog/lemmatizing-keywords-for-site-navigation/">Lemmatizing Keywords for Site Navigation</a> (Fri Apr 28, 2023)